lb0o/website/content/en/docs/getting-started/first-deployment.md

 ## Configure Networking

-Cozystack is using MetalLB as the default load balancer.
+Cozystack uses MetalLB as the default load balancer.
 This documentation section explains how to configure networking with this default option.

 {{% alert color="info" %}}